JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/introduction.md

 ## Calendar

 Warble-d matched prototype earth in rotation, orbit, and procession, meaning 1 day was 24 hours and 1 year was 365 days (plus leap years).
-The Cogkane calendar was widely adopted, which had 10 months of 36 days and a 5 day intercalary celebration of the new year in early spring.
+The Cogkane calendar was widely adopted, which had 10 months of 36 days and a 5 day (plus leap days) intercalary celebration of the new year in early spring.
 The months were called Thaln, Eoch, Jirl, Met, Tsotar, Uve, Drynt, Ira, Karu, and Thull.